mtumilowicz/cryptography-rsa-workshop/README.md

 ## vulnerabilities
 * TLS 1.3 no longer supports RSA
 * criticism: https://www.youtube.com/watch?v=lElHzac8DDI
-* Using prime factorization, researchers managed to crack a 768 bit key RSA algorithm, but it took them 2 years, thousands of man hours, and an absurd amount of computing power, so the currently used key lengths in RSA are still safe
+* using prime factorization, researchers managed to crack a 768 bit key RSA algorithm
-* The National Institute of Science and Technology (NIST) recommends a minimum key length of 2048 bits now, but many organizations have been using keys of length 4096 bits
+    * recommendations: a minimum key length of 2048 bits now
+        * many organizations have been using keys of length 4096 bits
-* For example, p and q must be globally unique.
-If p or q ever gets reused in another RSA moduli, then both can be easily factored using the GCD algorithm
+* p and q must be globally unique
+    * if p or q ever gets reused in another RSA moduli => can be easily factored using the GCD algorithm
-* Briefly, as you've certainly observed the RSA primitive is based on modular exponentiation and this operation is homomorphic in the sense that if someone knows two ciphertexts c1=md1 and c2=md2, then he can immediately deduce : (m1.m2)d=c1.c2=c.
-This is the essential reason to break this "homomorphism", by adding inside the plaintext some hash or other techniques.
-* Sometimes the exponent is exponent 3, which is subject to an attack we’ll describe below [1].
+* RSA primitive is based on modular exponentiation
+    * this operation is homomorphic
+    * c1=md1, c2=md2 => (m1.m2)d=c1.c2=c
+    * it is the essential to break this "homomorphism"
+        * padding
+* small exponent
-(The most common exponent is 65537.)
+    * for example: 3 // most common exponent is 65537
-        * This is an attack on “textbook” RSA because the weakness in this post could be avoiding by real-world precautions such as adding random padding to each message so that no two recipients are sent the exact same message.
-        * By the way, a similar trick works even if you only have access to one encrypted message.
-Suppose you’re using a 2048-bit modulus N and exchanging a 256-bit key.
+    * suppose you’re using a 2048-bit modulus N and exchanging a 256-bit key
-        If you message m is simply the key without padding, then m³ is less than N, and so you can simply take the cube root of the encrypted message in the integers.
+        * message m is simply the key without padding => m³ < N => take the cube root
-          * If you use random padding such as OAEP in PKCS#1, most (all?) of the known weaknesses from using low exponents are no longer relevant.
-        * Key length has a much higher practical impact on security.
-A 768-bit RSA key has been cracked recently (this was not easy !
-Four years of work with big computers and bigger brains).
-A 1024-bit key is deemed adequate for the short term, but long-term uses (e.g. the encrypted data has high value and must still be confidential in year 2030) would mandate something bigger, e.g. 2048 bits.

 ## digital signature
 * solves a problem analogous to the purpose of a pen-and-ink signature on a physical document